Digital security concept with multiple padlock icons and abstract blue and yellow grid background.

 Value of the SAFE process

 SAFE is not just a one-off report or cyber health check.
-It is a cyclical cyber resilience framework designed to help organisations improve continuously.
+It is a cyclical cyber resilience process that drives continuous improvement.

-• Resilience improves in a planned, measurable way
+• Resilience strengthens in a planned, measurable way

-• Previous investment can be reviewed againt actual progress
+• Previous investment can be reviewed against actual progress

 • New risks can be identified before they become bigger issues

-• Leader decisions are based on current evidence, not outdated assumptions
+• Investment decisions are based on current evidence, not outdated assumptions

 • Cyber strategy evolves alongside the business and its risk profile

-SAFE helps turn cyber security from a reactive concern into an ongoing resilience capability.
+SAFE turns cyber security from a reactive concern into an ongoing resilience capability.

 Laptop with security shield and lock icon on screen surrounded by arrows, gears, and warning symbols.